-18.120.080 - Building orientation A. REQUIREN Gent: Conflicts N/A Orient the primary building entrance and active uses such as retail storefront window displays or restaurants to the street.
+18.120.080 - Building orientation A. REQUIREMENT: Orient the primary building entrance and active use Complies Conflicts N/A such as retail storefront window displays or restaurants to the street.

 - Provide views and access into interior activities of the building from the street.
 Use a high proportion of glazing at the street level for displays or to reveal services available. - Use landscaping, surface texture, or art work on buildings where revealing active uses is inappropriate.